 Can your start-up even afford to promote you?
 How can you gauge this?
 Do you see room for growth in your current situation?
 Are you prepared to entrench yourself in your start-up and battle for your promotions and future successes?
 Outshine your competition in the eyes of your boss.
 Gauge whether you can grow in the time frame you set for yourself.
 If your current position will not let you grow, take responsibility of your situation and maybe seek other options.

 You simply never asked for a promotion.

-Remember, each individual piece of advice is part of a greater philosophy.
-Do not get stuck on one point and ignore the others.
-Reflect on all four points and find a way to act upon them in the start-up workplace.
-Understanding advice is not nearly as important as acting on it.
+Above all, know that each piece of advice here is part of a greater philosophy.
+Don’t get stuck on one point and ignore others.
+Reflect on all four points and find a way to act upon them in your workplace.
+Understanding advice is not nearly as important as taking action.

-What the heck are you waiting for?
-Go and get that promotion!
-Send yourself and your start-up to the big leagues!
+So, what the heck are you waiting for?
+Go and get that promotion.
+Send yourself and your start-up to the big leagues.